 The Public Square Nobody Controlled

-When WDIA in Memphis became the first station to program entirely for a Black audience in 1948, it did more than create a format.
-It created a new kind of public square — where Black voices could speak to Black audiences without white editorial approval, without network censorship, without the respectability performance every other medium demanded (Barlow, Voice Over: The Making of Black Radio, Temple University Press, 1999).
+WDIA in Memphis became the first station to program entirely for a Black audience in 1948.
+It did more than create a format.
+It created a new kind of public square — one where Black voices could speak to Black audiences without white editorial approval, network censorship, or the respectability performance that every other medium demanded (Barlow, Voice Over — The Making of Black Radio, Temple University Press, 1999).

-WDIA’s signal reached across the Mississippi Delta, into the homes of sharecroppers and domestics and factory workers who had never heard their own lives reflected in broadcast media.
-Nat D. Williams, the station’s first Black on-air personality, understood something that media theorists would not articulate for another half century: that representation is not merely symbolic.
+WDIA’s signal reached across the Mississippi Delta.
+It entered the homes of sharecroppers, domestics, and factory workers who had never heard their own lives reflected in broadcast media.
+Nat D. Williams, the station’s first Black on-air personality, understood something media theorists would not say for another fifty years.
+Representation is not merely symbolic.
 It is infrastructural.

-- When a Black voice on a radio station tells you the poll tax office is open until five — that is the architecture of political participation
+- When a Black voice on the radio tells you the poll tax office is open until five — that is the architecture of political participation

 - When it announces the NAACP meeting at the Baptist church on Thursday — that is community organizing without a central office